Tuhinmajumder/TAXI-DEMAND-PREDICTION-IN-NEW-YORK-CITY-/README.md

 **Data Information:**

+The source of the data
-Ge the data from : http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml (2016 data) The data used in the attached datasets were collected and provided to the NYC Taxi and Limousine Commission (TLC)
+ : http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml (2016 data) The data used in the attached datasets were collected and provided to the NYC Taxi and Limousine Commission (TLC)

 **Data Collection**